 This is another important aspect of a good retail CV, your educational qualification especially as it relates to the retail industry, your certification, institution attended with dates should be included here.

-We have provided you excellent retail CV examples written by passionate brilliant writers who are concerned about the inability of prospective employees to land their retail jobs not because they lack the qualification but because they are inexperienced about writing a winning retail CV.
-Feel free to use any of our retail CV examples to tailor the CV that would land you that retail job of your dreams.
+Below we have provided you with excellent retail CV examples designed by passionate, brilliant designers who are concerned about the inability of prospective employees to land their retail jobs.
+Not because they lack the qualification but because they are inexperienced about writing a winning retail CV.